UKCloud/ansible-training/README.md

 To make the training a little more relastic the lab contains:

 - ansible conatiner
-- web1 conatiner
+- web1 conatiner (web1)
-- web2 conatiner
+- web2 conatiner (web2)
-- backend1 conatiner
+- backend1 conatiner (backend1)
-- backend2 conatiner
+- backend2 conatiner (backend2)

-You can then access the docker container running ansible with:
+Once you have setup the lab you can then access the docker container running ansible with:

 ```
 docker exec -i -t ansibletraining_ansible_1 /bin/bash